 This Seed Grant program is made possible with funds from the Carlson Family Foundation.

-AHC Seed Grants: A catalyst for global research partnership
+AHC Seed Grants in Uganda: A catalyst for global research partnership

 The University of Minnesota Academic Health Center launched the Thailand Hub in April 2016, building on joint education initiatives and collaborative research studies over the last 25 years.
 The Hub is anchored by strong collaborations, placing a high priority on mutual benefit and exchange.